Configuring Namespace Data Retention

 }

-See how to manage the set size cap.
+See how to dynamically configure a set size cap.

 namespace <namespace-name> {